General things to know about EVE Online before beginning:

 - if your velocity is directed within ~15 degrees of your warp destination, you'll enter warp instantly if the velocity is 75% or more of the ship's current maximum velocity

-- note: active (cycling) propulsion modules increase a ship's max velocity; you must be at 75% of current max velocity to warp, whatever that may be when you initiate it
+- note 2: active (cycling) propulsion modules increase a ship's max velocity; you must be at 75% of current max velocity to warp, whatever that may be when you initiate it

-- instawarping ships can be caught by specialist tacklersknown as hyper- or ultralockers, but they're rare enough that you shouldn't worry about them unless you're moving billions
+- instawarping fits can be caught by specialist tacklersknown as hyper- or ultralockers, but they're rare enough that you shouldn't worry about them unless you're moving billions of ISK worth of stuff

 - here is a page about subsecond fits which can reliably escape hyperlockers